TahmidAlam-git/MC3_extraction_tools/README.md

 - now prints to console the operations in process

 version 1.02:
-- can now extract models from map files
+- can now extract models from San Diego map files

 version 1.01:
 - .exe now available